xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-An automated adapter between legacy software and a publication platform of the association of transmission system operators (ENTSO-E) minimizes manual work steps in the context of publishing Outage Planning Coordination (OPC) information.
+A newly developed automated adapter between legacy software and a publication platform of the association of transmission system operators (ENTSO-E) minimizes manual work steps in the context of publishing information to the Outage Planning Coordination (OPC) platform.

 For this purpose, I: